Battle Of Prairie Grove Revisited

 Herr said he believes re-enactments are important because "history is taught the way it should be taught."

-Hundreds of Civil War re-enactors camped out over the weekend, drilled as units and fought mock battles.
-Crowds numbering thousands of visitors showed up both days to watch the re-enactments, walk through Confederate and Union campsites and learn more about the battle and the Civil War through other activities scheduled throughout the two days.
+More than 950 Civil War participants either camped out over the weekend, drilled as units or fought mock battles during the re-enactments, according to park officials.
+It's estimated that 3,000 to 4,000 visitors showed up to watch the battle, walk through Confederate and Union campsites and learn more about the Civil War through programs held over during the weekend.

 The Battle of Prairie Grove was fought on Dec.
 7, 1862, with the Confederate Army of the Trans-Mississippi clashing with the Union Army of the Frontier.